 - Obtain a CSV file of your students with separate columns containing this data: [First Name], [Last Name], and [Student ID].
 Column headers (titles) are not necessary.
 We recommend you also include student email addresses.
 If using Google Classroom, see Note A below.

-B. Students already in ALL In Learning will be recognized by Student ID or email address (exact match).
-Duplicates will not be created, but any edits to their name will be applied.
+B. Students that are already in ALL In Learning will be recognized by their Student ID or email address (exact match), so duplicates will not be created, but any edits to their name will be applied.
 If Student ID or email address (if included) are not an exact match, a confusing duplicate record could result.